yunusajib/QwenRAG-PDF-Search/README.md

 ## Quick Start: Setting up the Repository

-1. Open terminal in your JarvisLabs workspace:
+1. Open terminal in your JarvisLabs workspace/ Open Google Colab as require GPU to run the experiment:
    ```bash
    File > New Launcher > Terminal
    ```